 The Pool Room

 Scrupulously honest, the Pool Room proprietors demanded proof of age, and when you turned 18, handing your license to Boise as you ordered a draft was a rite of passage.
-You could go there by yourself and be sure to know someone — if even if were only know-it-all Boise, who not only had an associate degree from Brevard College but who had also served his county in Korea.
+You could go there by yourself and be sure to know someone — if even if were only Boise, who not only had an associate degree from Brevard College but who had also served his county in Korea.
+He was our hometown Hemingway, a stoic who had seen the world.

 Once I hit college and my hair had reached my shoulders, I quit hanging at the Pool Room in the summers.
-The last time I remember being there, some white stranger with a Hendrix-sized jew-fro came in, and I overheard a redneck say, “Let’s kick his ass before he puts one of them psycheee-DEL-ic records on the jukebox. ”
+The last time I remember being there, some white stranger with a Hendrix-sized jew-fro came in, and I overheard a future Trump supporter say, “Let’s kick his ass before he puts one of them psycheee-DEL-ic records on the jukebox. ”

 We started driving to Charleston to hang out at College of Charleston bars like Hogpenny’s or to the Isle of Palms to destinations now long gone.